openaq/openaq-api/README.md

 `npm test`

 ## Contributing
 There are a lot of ways to contribute to this project, more details can be found in the [contributing guide](CONTRIBUTING.md).

+## Projects using the API
+openaq-browser [site](http://dolugen.github.io/openaq-browser) | [code](https://github.com/dolugen/openaq-browser) - A simple browser to provide a graphical interface to the data.